kevinselwyn/nessemble/docs/pages/usage.md

 ### info &lt;package&gt;

 The `info` command will print info for a given package.
+See the section on [Packages](/packages/#info) for more information on the usage.

 Example: